jparrill/hypershift-disconnected/docs/content/common/watching/index.md

-This section is purely done to let you know how we should monitoring the deployment of a HostedCluster from 2 perspectives:
+This section is purely done to let you know how we should monitor the deployment of a HostedCluster from two perspectives:

 - Control Plane
 - Data Plane